 Prefect blocks enable you to create storage configurations for a wide variety of common storage types and cloud services.
 You can configure storage blocks through the Prefect UI Blocks page or programmatically via the Python API.

-Agents and work queues¶
+Agents and work pools¶

-You can create work queues:
+You can create work pools: